VDA5050/VDA5050/VDA5050_EN.md

 ![Fleet control system and mobile robots](./assets/csagv.png)

-### Brief information

-Definition of a communication interface for driverless transport systems (DTS).
-This recommendation describes the communication interface for exchanging information between a central fleet control and mobile robots.

 # Disclaimer
 The following explanations are intended to provide guidance for implementing an interface that enables communication between mobile robots and a fleet management system.
 They are intended to be freely accessible to all users and are non-binding.
 Any party choosing to apply these guidelines is responsible for ensuring their correct and appropriate use in each specific case.
 Users must consider the applicable state of the art at the time the guidelines are applied.
 The use of these proposals does not relieve any party of responsibility for its own actions.
 These statements do not claim to be exhaustive, nor do they constitute an authoritative interpretation of existing laws.
 They do not replace the need to review and comply with relevant policies, legislation, or regulations.